 This is our understanding of how loans work and what we do to turn the tables on the bank.

-This article doesn’t cover down payments.
-This article doesn’t cover what is collected for property taxes, homeowner’s insurance, or private mortgage insurance.
-This article reflects only our opinions and experiences and may not reflect the opinions of Mobile Home Living.
+This article doesn’t cover down payments, property taxes, homeowner’s insurance, or private mortgage insurance.
+It simply reflects only our opinions and experiences and may not reflect the opinions of Mobile Home Living.